dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="Is column-level lineage data available through the API?" >

 Yes.
-Column-level lineage is available through a beta endpoint in the Discovery API to dbt Cloud Enterprise plan customers.
+Column-level lineage is available through a beta endpoint using the [Discovery API](/docs/dbt-cloud-apis/discovery-api) to dbt Cloud Enterprise plan customers.

 </expandable>